chef/automate/inspec/automate-backend-resources/README.md

 # Example InSpec Profile

-This example shows the implementation of an InSpec profile.
-A2ha elasticsearch, postgres, chef-server and automate's inspec depend on this inspec.
+A2ha's elasticsearch, postgres, chef-server and frontend's inspec depend on this inspec.
+This inspec will make sure that postgresql or any dependent service for frontends and backends are running or not.